aryeelab/guideseq/README.md

 ### `demultiplex` Pooled Multi-Sample Sequencing (Manifest Required)

 - **Functionality**: Given undemultiplexed sequence files and sample barcodes specified in the manifest, output the demultiplexed sample-specific reads in FASTQ format.
-Files are outputted to the `output_folder/consolidated` folder.
+The forward, reverse, and two index files for each sample in the manifest	 are outputted to the `output_folder/consolidated` folder.
 - **Required Parameters**:
 	- `-m or --manifest`: Specify the path to the manifest YAML file
 - **Example Usage**: